How to Set the Right Price for your Services

 You position yourself as a commodity when you:

-a) Price your services by the hour, session or day
+a) Price your services by the hour or session

 b) Focus on selling your “tool” rather than the actual “value” that you provide (your tool is the “thing” that you do – that might be coaching, accounting services, reiki healing or hypnotherapy.
 Your value is the difference you make).

 This is why learning how to package your services into a programme or product designed to deliver results is so important.

-(And before you ask, yes, some people will always shop price alone, but it’s important you understand that these are not likely to be your ideal clients – the ones that you will grow a thriving business working with)
+(And before you ask, yes, some people will always shop on price, but it’s important you understand that these are not likely to be your ideal clients – the ones that you will grow a thriving business serving.)